andrebrito0/andrebrito0/README.md

 ## 🧪 Career Highlights
 - **Data Expert Consulant**
   💡 Helped other people get their data organized through scripting.
-  🎯 Developed Dashboards for KPI reporting.
+  🎯 Developed Dashboards in Power BI for Result monitoring and reporting.
 - **Data Analyst/Manager at BNITM**
   🦠 Cleaned and managed databases for a study on neglected tropical diseases in Madagascar.
   📊 Automated reports and performed statistical analyses.